axiel7/MinUI-BW/readme.md

 Now you can compile with `make`.

 If you get some error with `zip` just execute `apt update && apt install zip`.

+# Colors

+If you want to change the theme colors, you need to modify the images in the `res` folders, and also modify the SDL_Color variables at the top in these files:

+- `src/MinUI/main.c`
+- `src/libmmenu/mmenu.c`